k2loo/Decent-Skins/README.md

 1. You can restore the original backup of your plugins, just put it back where it was.

-2. Or you can replace the Decent Skins svg files with the originals, also available in this repo.
-The original backup you made is more recent though, and you already have that.
+2. Or you can replace the Decent Skins svg files with the original backups available in this repo.
+The backup you made is more recent though, and you already have that.

 3. You can unsubscribe from your modules for a moment and then resubscribe to them.

-In any case, closing the VCV Rack app and reopening it will cause it to read the plugin folders and notice any changes.
+In any case, restarting the VCV Rack app will cause it to notice any changes to your plugin folder or subscriptions.

 *Q: Are there plans for more modules coming?*